RobinFischer/OPC-UA_Unity/README.md

 an OPC UA Sample Client.
 Designed to be used with a Microsoft HoloLens.
 Code is based on the Sample Client of the OPC Foundation: https://github.com/OPCFoundation/UA-.NETStandard

-## Getting Started

-Creating a Hololens OPC Client
+## Getting Started: Creating a Hololens OPC Client

 by C. Malauschek